learn-co-curriculum/dsc-introduction-pandas-etl/README.md

 ## Why ETL?

 ETL is an essential first step to data analysis and data science.
 It also will form the foundation for exploratory data analysis.
 Often, you will be thrown a dataset that you have little to no information about.
 In these cases, your first step is to explore the data and get familiar with it.
 What are the columns?
 How many observations do you have?
 Are there missing values?
-If we have user level data, how can we explore aggregate trends along features like gender, race, or geography?
+If we have user-level data, how can we explore aggregate trends along features like gender, race, or geography?
 All of these can be answered by applying ETL to transform raw datasets into alternative useful views.

 ## Quick ETL Examples